Hairstyles Through the Decades

 The Millennium!

+The modern world was 2000 years young and humankind celebrated in style.
+This was the dawn of a new exciting age of technology and the internet.
+Developments in these areas advanced at lightning speed giving birth to a new culture that would change the world forever.
 Technology was not the only thing that had evolved in this decade.
-DIY hair and beauty products were easier to access, and new inventions were popping up left right and centre.
+DIY hair and beauty products were easier to access, and new inventions were popping up left right and center.
 We can all admit that it took us a while to perfect the art of fake tanning and were all guilty of stealing our sisters hair straighteners that took an age to heat up!
 The fashion and style of the 2000s had more of a chilled out and natural vibe than the 90s.

 The “Quiff” was born in this era and had girls everywhere stocking up on Kirby clips by the dozen.
 A calmer version of the Bouffant from the 60s, a small section of hair was backcombed at the front of the head and secured with a clip.
 A lot of the time it was teamed with a Ponytail for an even more relaxed but polished look!